How to Recover Data from a Formatted Hard Drive on Mac

 Time Machine periodically creates backups of your files, including all data only your system drive, applications, and even settings.
 If you had Time Machine enabled before formatting your drive, you can easily restore your files by following these steps:

-3. Cycle through the backups until you find one that contains the desired files.
+Step 3.
+Cycle through the backups until you find one that contains the desired files.
+Then, select the files you want to recover and click Restore.

 Method 3: Contact a Professional Data Recovery Service